-Educators should be vigilant as to the safety of the immediate environment and individual children's actions such that there is a minimal risk of accident.
+Educators are vigilant as to the safety of the immediate environment and individual children's actions to reduce the risk of accidents occurring.
 This includes reinforcing and modelling messages about the use of chairs, not tables for sitting, walking inside, respecting others, appropriate dress, shoes and hygiene, etc.

-A WHS Committee meets regularly and the Approved Provider are kept fully informed as to any identified requirements to ensure the health and safety of educators at the Service.
-All educators have a responsibility to report concerns or issues to the WHS representative and/or Approved Provider as well as to comply with the Service's WHS policies and procedures.
+A WHS Committee meets regularly, and the Approved Provider are kept fully informed as to any identified requirements to ensure the health and safety at the Service.
+All educators have a responsibility to report concerns or issues to the WHS representative and/or Approved Provider as well as to comply with the Service 's WHS policies and procedures.